AlexandrErohin/home-assistant-flightradar24/README.md

 ### Events
  - flightradar24_entry: Fired when a flight enters the region.
  - flightradar24_exit: Fired when a flight exits the region.
+ - flightradar24_pass: Firesd when a flight inside the region passes the point of closest approach to regions center.
  - flightradar24_most_tracked_new: Fired when a new flight appears in top 10 most tracked flights on FlightRadar24
  - flightradar24_area_landed: Fired when a flight lands in your area.
  - flightradar24_area_took_off: Fired when a flight takes off in your area.